 IBS (irritable bowel syndrome) is functional disorder of the gastrointestinal tract, meaning it is caused by a problem with the way the gastrointestinal tract works.
-People who suffer from IBS do not have intestinal tract damage, but rather suffer from a constellation of symptoms that occur together.
+It usually affects the lower GI area, which includes the small intestine, large intestine, and colon.

 Lifestyle and Dietary Changes